 For trail riding, a width around 740mm is popular.
 There are numerous options, such as the Race Face Chester bars or the lightweight Thomson Carbon All Mountain bars.
 Cross-country riders tend to use slightly narrower bars, from 680mm up to around 720mm.
 The lower width allows them to be lighter, as they don't need to cope with such large bending forces.

-The extensions are the most important component of a triathlon or time trial handlebar set-up.
+The extensions are the most important component.
 They comprise of two long tube sections that extend far out in front of the handlebars, positioned either side of the stem.
 When riding on these extensions, your position on the bike is lower and narrower when viewed from the front.
 This gives you a massive aerodynamic advantage, perfect for when racing against the clock.

 A full triathlon handlebar bar set-up requires dedicated brake levers and gear shifters so you can safely operate both gears and brakes when in the aero position.
 The best time trial handlebar setups can feature fully integrated bars which include brake levers as part of the package.
 For combinations of base bars and extensions or simple clip-on bar setups, you will have to move from the extension position to operate the controls.
 Remember to factor in the additional cost of the controls when buying a system.